okta/terraform-provider-okta/docs/resources/brand.md

 page_title: "Resource: okta_brand"
 description: |-
   Manages brand.
 This resource allows you to create and configure an Okta Brand https://developer.okta.com/docs/reference/api/brands/#brand-object.
+  IMPORTANT: Due to the way Okta's API conflict with terraform design principle, updating the relationship between email_domain and brand is not configurable through terraform and has to be done through clickOps
 ---

 # Resource: okta_brand

 Manages brand.
 This resource allows you to create and configure an Okta [Brand](https://developer.okta.com/docs/reference/api/brands/#brand-object).

+**IMPORTANT:** Due to the way Okta's API conflict with terraform design principle, updating the relationship between email_domain and brand is not configurable through terraform and has to be done through clickOps

 ## Example Usage